 In 1985 Larry co-founded First Fidelity Mortgage Corporation in Tyson's Corner, Virginia which later grew to having over 10 locations in 5 different states.
 In the mid 1990s Larry co-founded TermStar Insurance Company, an internet-based company offering life insurance products to consumers nationwide.
 He is the trustee of several irrevocable trusts and served as a trustee for the Joe Gibbs Youth for Tomorrow located in Bristow, Virginia for 10 years.

-Larry is a member of the Society of Financial Professionals and a former member of the National Academy of Elder Law Attorneys.
+Larry is a former member of the Society of Financial Professionals and the National Academy of Elder Law Attorneys.
 He is an independent advisor representative of Ashton Royce & Company, a registered investment advisory firm, registered with the Virginia State Securities Commission.
 In 2006 and 2007, The Estate Plan, one of the nation's foremost estate planning institutes, named Larry as Outstanding Estate Planning Attorney of the year.
 He is licensed to practice law in Virginia, the District of Columbia and South Carolina.
 He has extensive trial experience in the personal injury, business transactional and construction law arenas.
 He is admitted to practice before the Supreme Courts of Virginia and South Carolina, the U.S. District Court for the Eastern District of Virginia and the U.S. District Court for the District of Columbia.